- Editorial Team

 |Open Submissions||Indexed||Peer Reviewed|

 Short communications are the one that should present new important findings in a brief form.
 They should be no longer than six double-spaced typed pages and 4 figures.
-Kindly follow author guideline for manuscript preparation.
+Kindly follow the author guidelines for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|